imseandavis/Presentations/2019/GlobalAzureBootcamp/README.md

+# Thank You
+I wanted to start with a big thank you to all that attended my session!!
+You are the reason I keep doing these events and I'm humbled by your dedication to the community.
+So thank you for your investment of time and the opportunity to both serve you and grow with you.

 ## Introduction
 This repo contains the source code for a simple demonstration of my 2019 Global Azure Bootcamp presentation on Azure DevOps Projects presentation.
 The purpose of this project is to educate anyone interested in Azure to learn more about a single pane of glass tool to manage your entire DevOps pipeline.